matthewfest/cse017-quiz5-matthewfest/README.md

 In the circular queue datastructure we have `front` and `back` variables.
 What is their purpose?
 Why do we design the queue this way?

+The front variable points to the first element in the circular queue, and the back variable points to the last element in the circular queue.
+This is where the circle gets connected.
+The next inserted item in the queue becomes the rear of the queue.

 ## Question 4